 Other institutions, including the United Nations Compensation Commission and the Iran–US Claims Tribunal, have adopted a similar approach.

-Ripinsky and Williams note several mechanisms that have been used by international tribunals to implement this principle in cases in which the foreign exchange value of one of the possible currencies of the award had depreciated by more than any differential in the applicable interest rate.
+Sergey Ripinsky and Kevin Williams note several mechanisms that have been used by international tribunals to implement this principle in cases in which the foreign exchange value of one of the possible currencies of the award had depreciated by more than any differential in the applicable interest rate.
 First, and as discussed above, the loss can be converted into the currency of the investor at the date of the breach.
-This is the approach taken by the tribunal in Sempra Energy v.
-Argentina, faced by depreciation in the Argentine peso by more than three times since the date of the breach.
+This was the approach taken by the tribunal in Sempra Energy v.
+Argentina, after the Argentine peso fell against the US dollar to less than one-third of its value at the date of the breach.
 Second, and rather more unusually, the loss could be assessed in some third currency that has not depreciated – Ripinsky and Williams give the example of the 1956 Lighthouses arbitration between France and Greece, which related to events in the 1920s, since when the French franc had depreciated by 90 per cent and the Greek drachma by even more.
 This tribunal accepted the claimant’s request to use the US dollar, which had been relatively stable in value during this period, as the money of account.
 Third, and even more unusually, some special adjustment could be made by the tribunal – for example, in SPP v.
 Egypt, the tribunal adjusted the amount awarded in US dollars for the (relatively high) general dollar price inflation that had applied between the 1978 breach and the 1982 award, using the change in the US Consumer Price Index.
 Finally, compensation may still be made in the depreciating currency if the associated award of interest is sufficient to offset the effect of foreign exchange depreciation.